Table of contents

 Another important principle to follow for Kanban project management is measuring how your team is performing.
 For this, Kanban uses two metrics – lead and cycle time.
 These metrics measure how long it takes for the team to complete tasks on average and thus indicate issues in the process if this time suddenly extends.

-Now that you know how Kanban project management works, lets see why you should go through the trouble of implementing it in your team.
+Now that you know how Kanban project management works let us see why you should go through the trouble of implementing it in your team.

 One of the biggest benefits Kanban project management brings to the table is visualization.
 By placing all of your processes on the Kanban board, it becomes very clear what the team is working on and what should be done next.
 You can classify tasks based on their status, priority, type, tags, or colors, thus creating your own custom workflow and board structure.